Arizona State vs. Utah NCAA Football Odds, Plays and Insights | October 16, 2021

 Utah Stats and Trends

-- So far this season Utah has one win against the spread.

-- The Utes covered the spread in their only game when underdogs by 1 point or more.
+- The Utes have been underdogs by 1 point or more once this season and covered the spread.

-- Utah's games this season have hit the over two times in four opportunities (50%).

-- Utah is 1-3 against the spread and 3-2 overall in games when it puts up more than 16.2 points.
+- When Utah puts up more than 16.2 points, it is 1-3 against the spread and 3-2 overall.

-- In games that Utah totals over 299 yards, the team is 1-3 against the spread and 3-2 overall.
+- Utah is 1-3 against the spread and 3-2 overall when the team churns out more than 299.0 yards.

-- The Utes have eight giveaways this season, while the Sun Devils have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.